gokhansengun/gokhansengun.github.io/_posts/2016-10-08-why-do-long-db-transactions-affect-performance.md

 Connection pooling is an optimization for performance, it is good one.
 This is both because it reuses the connection multiple times and it protects database server to overload.
 Think of a situation where your app issues 10K queries at the same time which can kill your database server.
 It might not be your app, actually most of the time your app is not alone, there are many applications sharing the database.
 Using all the available connections or indirectly resources (CPU, RAM), you make the database server unusable for both you and other users of the server.
 So as you may have guessed, it is again mostly an engineering problem, you have to define the maximum number of connections by engineering it.

 There is only one trick that could help reducing transaction open time though.
 Put database interaction at the end of the block and initiate transaction as late as possible.
 If your app uses a web service to validate a payment for example, validate through the service first, start the transaction and place the order later (assuming placing the order requires transaction).
 Starting the transaction, validating payment and placing the order will cause performance hit.

+Having said all of this, there is another truth about the performance, not every systems need this type of a performans optimization.
+If you are developing a system for only a few users, do not worry much about the performance and concentrate on implementing the functionality and the development cost.

 I hope you enjoyed as much as I enjoyed writing all these.
 Waiting for the comments and corrections if any.